West Virginia Central and Pittsburg Railway: History

 West Virginia businessman Henry G. Davis founded the Potomac and Piedmont Coal and Railroad Company in 1866.
 In 1880 the company began to construct a rail line from a junction on the Baltimore and Ohio Railroad (B&O) near Bloomington, Maryland, south along the North Branch Potomac River.
 In 1881 the line reached coal fields near Elk Garden, WV, and Davis obtained new charters from the states of West Virginia and Maryland, renaming the company as WVC&P.

 By 1884 the line reached Fairfax, WV and the location of the future town of Davis, WV.
 Davis became a center for logging, sawmills and leather tanning, and in the 1890s it was the starting point for the rapidly growing Davis Coal and Coke Company.
 In 1886 the WVC&P began construction north from the Bloomington junction (known as WVC Junction) toward Westernport, Maryland and Cumberland, using a newly created subsidiary, the Piedmont and Cumberland (P&C).
 The P&C reached Cumberland in July 1887.
 Connections with the B&O were established at Cumberland and Rawlings, Maryland.

 Southward construction on the WVC&P continued, and the line reached Parsons in 1888 and Elkins (formerly Leadville) in 1889.
 Elkins became a major hub for the railroad.
 A branch out of Elkins west and north along the Tygart Valley River was constructed and reached Belington in 1891.
 Another branch followed the river south, reaching Beverly in 1891 and Huttonsville in 1899.

 In 1899 the WVC&P established the Coal and Iron Railway (C&I) to build a line from Elkins to Durbin.
-By 1903 the line to Durbin was complete and a connection was made there with the Chesapeake and Ohio Railroad (C&O).
+By 1903 the line to Durbin was complete and a connection was made there with the Chesapeake and Ohio Railway (C&O).